iobroker-community-adapters/ioBroker.drops-weather/README.md

 	### **WORK IN PROGRESS**
 -->
 ### 1.2.3 (2025-03-29)
-- (arteck) delete text if no text available
+- (arteck) Text is now deleted if no text is available

 ### 1.2.2 (2025-03-29)
-- (arteck) add puppeteer-extra and puppeteer-extra-plugin-stealth
+- (arteck) Puppeteer-extra and puppeteer-extra-plugin-stealth have been added

 ### 1.2.1 (2025-03-25)
 - (arteck) Language support has been added.